-The self-consumption rate (left) shows that a large part of the municipalities can consume their RE-electricity themselves.
-This is especially the case where little generation meets a lot of consumption (e.g., in the Ruhr area).
+The self-consumption rate (left) shows that a large part of the municipalities can consume their RES-E themselves.
+This is especially the case where little generation meets a lot of consumption (e.g. in the Ruhr area).
 These are importers of green power, which is clear from the low surplus ratio (right).
-In particular, wind-rich communities in the north and northeast and some sun-rich communities in the south act as exporters of green power.
+In particular, wind-rich communities in the north and north-east and some sun-rich communities in the south act as exporters of green power.
 Overall, 52.9% of the green electricity generated in Germany is not directly consumed in the municipality where it is generated.

-In order to analyze how these surpluses, and thus their certificates, can be redistributed (in balance sheet terms), a model was developed as part of the InDEED project.
+In order to analyze how these surpluses and thus also their certificates can be redistributed (on balance), a model was developed within the framework of the InDEED project (funding code 03EI6026A).
 The electricity generation by energy source according to and is distributed to the municipalities in a top-down approach based on the installed capacity of RE plants (as of 2019; , , ) and transformed into hourly generation series using regionalized load profiles.
 Based on the number and the specific electricity consumption by household size, the consumption of private households is approximated by municipality, adjusted to data of AG Energiebilanzen e.
 V. by means of scaling, and finally converted into a load profile using standard load profiles , , .
-For the tertiary and industrial sectors, the consumption is disaggregated to the municipality level based on the number of employees by the economic sector and distributed to the hours using regionalized load profiles.
-The load profiles from all three sectors are summed to produce a total load profile for each municipality.
+For the tertiary and industrial sectors, the consumption is disaggregated to the municipality level based on the number of employees by economic sector and distributed to the hours using regionalized load profiles.
+The load profiles from all three sectors are summed to a total load profile per municipality.

-In the context of the evaluation, electricity consumption and generation (excluding renewables) at the municipality level are used at a temporal resolution of one hour.
+In the context of the evaluation, the electricity consumption and the electricity generation (exclusively renewable energies) on the municipality level are used in a temporal resolution of one hour.
 Assuming that a municipality’s demand is primarily met from its own generation, the residual load of all municipalities can be calculated.
 When there is a surplus, the electricity is exported from the municipality, while at times of shortage due to own RE generation, the required electricity must be imported from other regions.
 The evaluation is done by using linear optimization to determine the least cost allocation of import and export municipalities for each hour.
-This is done assuming that low distances are associated with low costs and vice versa.
+This is done under the assumption that low distances are associated with low costs and vice versa.
 This is based on the premise that electricity should be consumed as regionally as possible.
 This does not correspond to any load flow calculation.
 Line availability or load factors are not considered in the calculation.
 Rather, this corresponds to a balancing distribution of green power certificates that is also linked to the availability of green power over time and certain simplified grid-side constraints.

 |||Bogensperger, Alexander et al.: Updating renewable energy certificate markets via integration of smart meter data, improved time resolution and spatial optimization in 17th International Conference on the European Energy Market (EEM2020).
 Stockholm, Sweden: Forschungsstelle für Energiewirtschaft e.V., 2020.|